Commands

 • Create a new directory

-• Shows file content in command-line
+• Show file content in the command line

 • Find a file or directory

-The -permoption can receive permission such as 777 or a=x
+The -permoption can receive permission, such as 777 or a=x

 • Count the number of entries in a file or output